-The organization presently offers the Tampa BoyChoir.
-Membership is available by audition to boys of all faiths, ages 8 through 17, of unchanged, changing and changed voice.
-No boy is denied membership due to financial limitations.
+The organization offers the Tampa BoyChoir, St. Petersburg BoyChoir, and Lakeland BoyChoir.
+Membership is available by audition to all boys in grades three through twelve of unchanged, changing and changed voice.
+No boy is denied full membership due to financial limitations.
 The Florida BoyChoirs is supported by donations, concert revenues and membership tuition.
-Plans are now underway to establish the Lakeland BoyChoir and St. Petersburg BoyChoir in 2022.

 History of the Florida BoyChoirs